DucManhPhan/DucManhPhan.github.io/_posts/2019-05-12-How-to-use-command-line-to-do-with-mysql.md

 ---
 layout: post
-title: How to use command line to do with mysql
+title: How to use command line to do with MySQL
 bigimg: /img/image-header/california.jpg
 tags: [MySQL]
 ---